1. Home

 • For webpages (including HTML bookdown outputs) you can use the Accessibility Insights for Web browser extension for Chrome/Edge (this also checks for other accessibility issues).

 It is important to understand that automatic checkers can pick up most colour contrast issues between background and foreground text.
-However, they cannnot spot if a design is using colour in an inaccessible way (e.g. simply colour coding text green or red) and for this reason it’s important to consider some simple manual checks.
+However, they cannot spot if a design is using colour in an inaccessible way (e.g. simply colour coding text green or red) and for this reason it’s important to consider some simple manual checks.

 Manual checks